pureinsights/discovery-cli/discovery/README.md

 ### Error
 This struct is used as the Errors that the CLI returns.
 It has a Status, an integer, and a Body, a JSON object (gjson.Result).
 It has one method:
 - Error(): This method serves to fulfill Go's error interface.
 It returns a string with the error's information.

+## Core Client
+Discovery has a core client struct.
+Its fields are:
+- Url: The URL of Discovery's Core component.
+The URL should contain the URL up to the version.
+For example, http://localhost:8080/v2.
+- ApiKey: The API key needed to authenticate to Discovery's Core.

+The core client can create subclients that handle the Core's functions.
+These are the following:

+### SecretsClient
+The secretsClient manages secrets.
+It is a struct with an embedded CRUD struct.
+It has access to the execute(), Create(), Get(), GetAll(), Update(), and Delete() methods.
+Creating a secretsClient can be done with core.Secrets() or newSecretsClient(coreClient).

+### CredentialsClient
+The credentialsClient manages credentials.
+Its struct has embedded CRUD and Cloner structs.
+It has access to the Create(), Get(), GetAll(), Update(), Delete(), and Clone() methods.
+Creating a credentialsClient can be done with core.Credentials() or newCredentialsClient(coreClient).

+### ServersClient
+The serversClient manages servers.
+It is a struct with embedded CRUD and Cloner structs.
+It has access to the execute(), Create(), Get(), GetAll(), Update(), Delete(), and Clone().
+Aditionally, it has a Ping() method to verify if the connection to the server was successful and the server is reachable.
+Creating a serversClient can be done with core.Servers() or newServersClient(coreClient).

+### FilesClient
+The filesClient manages Discovery's files.
+It has an embedded Client struct, so it can access the Client's execute() method.
+It has an Upload() method to send files to Discovery, Retrieve() to get a file's data in a byte array, List() to get the keys of all of the files stored in Discovery, and Delete() to remove a file.
+Creating a filesClient can be done with core.Files() or newServersClient(coreClient).

+## BackupRestore
+The backupRestore struct imports and exports entities.
+Its Export() method obtains the data of all of the entities, which can later be saved to a ZIP file.
+The Import() method restores the entities described in the sent file.
+If there are conflicts, Discovery can be set to ignore them, fail, or update them.
+Creating a backupRestore can be done with core.BackupRestore().

+### LabelsClient
+The labelsClient is a struct that manages labels.
+It has an embedded CRUD struct.
+It has access to the execute(), Create(), Get(), GetAll(), Update(), and Delete() methods.
+Creating a labelsClient can be done with core.Labels() or newLabelsClient(coreClient).

+### MaintenanceClient
+The maintenanceClient struct has an Client struct.
+It has access to the Client's execute() method.
+It has a Log() method that changes the log level of a component.
+It can also change the level of a specific logger inside a component.
+Creating a maintenanceClient can be done with core.Maintenance() or newMaintenanceClient(coreClient).